SEMC is committed to missions locally, regionally and globally

 SEMC's missions trips

-The SEMC has been sending teams to El Salvador over the last decade.
-Find out how the Lord is working through us and taught us over these last ten years of partnership by reading our blog www.semcelsalvador.blogspot.com
+Since 2009, the SEMC has been involved in sending teams and building homes in El Salvador.
+Through the last couple of years we have pivoted to Shelter Nexus through virtual teams supporting the house building.
+Find out how the Lord is working through us and taught us over these many years of partnership by reading our blog www.semcelsalvador.blogspot.com

 Find out more about Seed of Hope through their 2018 annual report HERE.